LoganTHarvell/LoganTHarvell.github.io/_posts/2020-06-01-rendering-abstraction-dev-diary-2.md

 ![New Ownership Hierarchy](/assets/images/NewEngineOwnershipHierarchy.png)
 <figcaption class="caption">Refactored ownership hierarchy.</figcaption>

-With the refactor, the core system was simplified down to a few small main classes all dervied from a single base Entity class that maintains a set of child Entity-derived class instances directly within its attribute mappings.
+With the refactor, the core system was simplified down to a few small main classes all derived from a single base Entity class that maintains a set of child Entity-derived class instances directly within its attribute mappings.
 Due to this flatter structure and using the attribute key to replace the previous redundant name attribute, I was able to greatly shorten the JSON syntax and increase readability, shown below.

 {% highlight json linenos %}
 {